-Later on you could see what they were saving their energy for.
+Later on, you could see what they were saving their energy for.
 Grabbing my backpack I headed out again by myself, leaving the others to go at their own speed, and strolled along the same route I had taken in the evening the day before.

 One hour into the walk, with all the rocky lava outcrops eerily surrounding you in the dim morning light, I reached the bottom of the first climb for the day.
 This was different from the relatively easy walk before, and it went up vertical for quite a way.

-Needless to say I wanted to get this part 9over with quickly and set out at full pace upwards.
+Needless to say, I wanted to get this part 9over with quickly and set out at full pace upwards.
 Enjoying the great view on the way up, I finally reached the top after about 30 minutes.

 Knowing that this should be the last hard upward climb for the day (oh how little did I know), I gave it everything and made the top off the pass in only 15 minutes, and came across a staggering view.

 All around you could see clouds covering the lower valleys, with Mount Doom in one direction and other snowy peaks in all the others, with the Mordor valley stretched out below, and a red volcanic crater, as well as another volcano far in the distance.
-Perfect.

-Sitting down for 30 minutes to savour the views, I then went up a side trail towards a mountain summit, until a though occurred that the plan was to walk out today all the way back to the start from the day before, and there wasn’t much time for this little side trip.
+Sitting down for 30 minutes to savour the views, I then went up a side trail towards a mountain summit, until a thought occurred that the plan was to walk out today all the way back to the start from the day before, and there wasn’t much time for this little side trip.